stoatland/chackra_model/implementation_plan.md

 **Goal**: Prepare model for programmable lighting
 **Time**: 2 days
 **Tasks**:
-- [ ] Modify GLB model to have separate materials for each chakra zone
+- [x] Modify GLB model to have separate materials for each chakra zone
-- [ ] Create 7 distinct materials with chakra colors (red→violet)
+- [x] Create 7 distinct materials with chakra colors (red→violet)
-- [ ] Test material assignments in Three.js
+- [x] Test material assignments in Three.js
-- [ ] Implement material.emissive control for glow effect
+- [x] Implement material.emissive control for glow effect
-- [ ] Verify each zone can be controlled independently
+- [x] Verify each zone can be controlled independently

-**Deliverable**: Model with 7 controllable chakra zone materials
+**Deliverable**: Model with 7 controllable chakra zone materials **Status**: ✅ COMPLETE - Unified shader system with 7 chakra zones and emissive glow

 **Test**: Each chakra zone can change color/brightness independently